I am a barrister specialising in

 can unwittingly damage your own case.
 The

 defence is the conerstone of your case.
-To draft it
+Drafting the

 important thing I can do for you.
 If you do it

-yourself you are unlikley to do yourself justice.
+yourself you are very unlikley to do yourself justice.

-Creditors win more cases because defendants do not
+Creditors win most disputed cases because defendants do not

-your main defence may turn out to be one of a number
+your main defence may turn out to be only one of a number

-of defences open to you and not even the strongest
+of defences andmay not even be the strongest

 provide the court will all necessary legal